It’s important to monitor the humidity levels in your caravan.

 The device has four pins for an accurate reading, and the precise readings are displayed on its large LCD screen.
 It is CE approved giving you the upmost safety while also having a data storage hold in case you forgot your most recent data readings.
 This is particularly useful for tracking readings over time.

-The device has a compact space-saving design and is battery powered while also having a moisture Measurement Range of 0-40%, making it highly suitable for caravan applications.
+The device has a compact space-saving design and is battery powered while also having a moisture measurement range of 0-40%, making it highly suitable for caravan use.

 Amgaze Damp Moisture Meter

 This digital moisture meter is an excellent addition to your toolset.
-It is effective on wallboard, sheetrock, cardboard, plaster, concrete, mortar and more than 100 species of woods including Rosewood, Cherry wood, Walnut etc.
+It is effective on wallboard, sheetrock, cardboard, plaster, concrete, mortar and more than 100 species of woods including rosewood, cherry wood, walnut, to name just a few…

-The device provides a moisture range of between 1-70% with an accuracy range of ±4％, making it highly precise.
-It also gives you the ability to Measure moisture & temperature at the same time.
+The device provides a moisture range of between 1-70% with an accuracy range of ±4％, making it highly accurate.
+It also gives you the ability to measure moisture & temperature at the same time.

-When in use, you can simply switch between its 4 Modes depending on the materials being measured includes 3 Wood Groups and 1 Building Materials Groups which makes measurement more accurate.
+When in use, you can simply switch between its 4 modes depending on the materials being measured.
 It has a great design which includes a well lit large LCD which has a backlight making it easy to read even in dark environments (like the nooks and crannies of a caravan).

-The device also has an auto shut off feature which automatically turns off after 120 seconds of inactivity which helps to preserve battery life.
-Also included is a 9v battery and a case to keep it protected.
+The device also has an auto shut off feature which automatically turns off after 120 seconds of inactivity, helping to preserve battery life.
+It ships with a 9v battery and a case to keep the damp meter protected.

 Stanley 077030 Moisture Meter

-Stanley has been creating high-quality products for over 170 years, so it’s no surprise to see one of their products on the list.
-The device can measure the moisture within a variety of materials including masonry (mortar, concrete, plaster) moisture from 0.2% to 2.0% and wood moisture from 6% to 44%.
+Stanley has been creating high-quality products for over 170 years, so it’s no surprise to see one of their products on this list.
+Their damp meter device can measure the moisture within a variety of materials including masonry (mortar, concrete, plaster) moisture from 0.2% to 2.0% and wood moisture from 6% to 44%.